lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 60 The future.md

 A relation/rɪˈleɪʃn/ of yours is coming to see you.
 - simple sentence:
     - a relation of yours [subject]
-    - is coming to do [predicate verb phrase][present progressive tense]
+    - is coming to do [predicate verb phrase][present continuous tense]
     - to see you
 - knowledge:
     - a + relation + of + sth.